Journey School Lynnwood

 Andrea Kolacz is the Co-Owner of JSL with her husband, Matt Kolacz.

-At Journey, Andrea (Dre or Drea) drives the vision and runs the days to day working with the Children, Families, Teachers and Volunteers to build a connected and supportive community, where each child and family is valued for who they are, personality, quirks and all!
-Andrea’s passion is connecting with the kids and families as well as getting the kids outside, connecting with nature and learning about the world around them.
-Her goal is to build a supportive, diverse, exciting environment that allows our kids and their families to flourish, grow and learn while being apart of a connected, involved community.
+At Journey, Andrea (Dre or Drea) drives the vision and runs the day-to-day operations with the Children, Families, Teachers and Volunteers to build a connected and supportive community, where each child and family is valued for who they are, personality, quirks, and all!
+Andrea’s passion is connecting with the kids and families as well as getting the kids outside, connecting with nature, and learning about the world around them.
+Her goal is to build a supportive, diverse, exciting environment that allows our kids and their families to flourish, grow, and learn while being a part of a connected, involved community.

 Andrea has a long history in the social work field.
 Having had the opportunity to work in a variety of service settings, she developed a unique view and approach to Early Childhood Education.
-From providing direct services to community development to addressing homelessness, mental health, chemical dependency and poverty related issues, she saw the challenges and struggles children and families faced on a regular basis across all walks of life.
-Most recently before transitioning to ECE, Andrea did valuable advocacy work and community organizing at the local, state and national level on policy and funding-related issues for social services.
+From providing direct services to community development to addressing homelessness, mental health, chemical dependency, and poverty-related issues, she saw the challenges and struggles children and families faced regularly across all walks of life.
+Most recently, before transitioning to ECE, Andrea did valuable advocacy work and community organizing at the local, state, and national levels on policy and funding-related issues for social services.
 Most notably, she and a colleague conducted a research study, looking at the local needs within Snohomish County for families living in poverty working toward self-sufficiency.
 This work helped drive a public-private funding partnership with Building Changes and the Gate’s Foundation to create significant changes in the way social services were provided to better meet the individual or family’s needs.

-It is from this work and these experiences, that gives her the drive and motivation as well as desire, to create an inclusive, supportive environment that helps set the foundation for children to develop their natural skills to cope with life’s demands, no matter what comes their way.
-At JSL we embrace a resilient and growth mindset by giving our children the opportunity to solve problems on their own.
-Developing these skills and resolving challenges in the face of frustration can cultivate empathy, flexibility, self-awareness, self-regulation and conflict resolution skills, which together is known as “emotional intelligence.”
+It is from this work and these experiences that she gets the drive and motivation, as well as the desire to create an inclusive, supportive environment that helps set the foundation for children to develop their natural skills to cope with life’s demands, no matter what comes their way.
+At JSL, we embrace a resilient and growth mindset by giving our children the opportunity to solve problems on their own.
+Developing these skills and resolving challenges in the face of frustration can cultivate empathy, flexibility, self-awareness, self-regulation, and conflict resolution skills, which together are known as “emotional intelligence.”

-Andrea is a Master’s level clinical social worker, who studied with an emphasis on individual, family and systems work.
+Andrea is a Master level clinical social worker who studied with an emphasis on individual, family, and systems work.
 Andrea holds a Bachelor's degree in social work with a minor in psychology from the University of Portland as well as a Master of Social Work from the University of Washington.

-Outside of counseling, he enjoys experiencing all things in life with his beautiful, caring and silly family.
-Together, they enjoy tennis, gardening, watching movies, ALL THINGS SOUNDERS, traveling and almost any other activity that allows t to journey together with my family.
-I personally love to read anything I can get my hands on and like to get them dirty once in a while around the house.
+Outside of counseling, he enjoys experiencing all things in life with his beautiful, caring, and silly family.
+Together, they enjoy tennis, gardening, watching movies, ALL THINGS SOUNDERS, traveling, and almost any other activity that allows me to journey together with my family.

 While not running Journey, Andrea & Matt are also the proud parent of three amazing JSL students theirselves, so their dedication to creating a meaningful foundation for children and work from a prevention approach is not only a professional focus, but also a very personal drive to give their kids' foundation and start to their lives!